 You are, of course, welcome to spend the day in Reykavík, exploring the many sights this city has to offer.
-Why not check out the view from the top of Hallgrímskirkja church or from the observation deck at Perlan museum?
+Why not check out the view from the top of Hallgrímskirkja church or the observation deck at Perlan museum?

 Day 13 can be enjoyed in Reykjavík, soaking up the local atmosphere and traditions.
 One thing that can be said about Icelanders is that they are largely a nation of beer-drinkers, and you can immerse yourself in this side of the culture by electing to take a beer tasting tour.

-If you'd rather explore other parts of the culture, then why not see the Árbær Open Air Museum, to see reconstructed turf houses and how Icelandic communities existed for centuries, or else attend the maritime museum, to learn about Icelandic seafaring from the Viking settlement to the Cod Wars.
+Suppose you'd rather explore other parts of the culture.
+Why not see the Árbær Open Air Museum, see reconstructed turf houses and how Icelandic communities existed for centuries, or attend the maritime museum to learn about Icelandic seafaring from the Viking settlement to the Cod Wars.

-Of course, if you are seeking more of a 'novel' and humorous experience, it is recommended to go the world's only Phallological Museum located near Hlemmur Food Hall in downtown Reykjavík.
+If you are seeking more of a 'novel' and humorous experience, you can visit the world's only Phallological Museum located near Hlemmur Food Hall in downtown Reykjavík.

 Your final full day in Iceland is free for you to do whatever you wish; no doubt, over the past fortnight, you will have packed your holiday with fun and adventure and can tick any boxes that you may have missed before.
 If you want to spend the day in the pools, bars, or shopping streets, you are more than welcome to.

-You may also want to see some the natural areas Reykjavík that has to offer.
+You may also want to see some of the natural areas Reykjavík has to offer.
 The Seltjarnarnes Peninsula is home to a protected bird watching area and the Grótta lighthouse.
 Viðey Island, meanwhile, is also home to many works, as well as the Imagine Peace Tower artwork, created by Yoko Ono.
 Mount Esjan, which overlooks the city from across the bay, can easily be reached by bus and hiked to the top of, so long as the weather is clear.

 You can also contact your travel agent for advice on more tours if you are still feeling adventurous.